 In step 1, you create a new folder to hold a new IIS website and navigate to the folder.
 In step 2, you create a script you later run inside a container to create a new website (within the container).
 In step 3, you run a script block on DC1 that creates a new A record for the containerized website.
 In step 4, you create a Dockerfile that contains the docker build instructions that enable docker build to create your container image.
 These four setup steps generate no output.

-In step 5, you use the docker command to build your new customized container., The (voluminous) output from this step looks like this:
+In step 5, you use the docker command to build your new customized container.
+The (voluminous) output from this step looks like this:

 Figure 10.28: Running a detached container